Hermitage Schools Plant Science Competition

 Learn more about the background of Hermitage Research Facility's schools plant science competition.

-Learn more about Pest Invaders, an outdoor mobile gaming app.
+Learn more about the QuestaGame Pest Invaders BioQuest, an outdoor mobile gaming app.
 It shares pest sightings with CSIRO’s Atlas of Living Australia and the Global Biodiversity Information.

 The Queensland Science Contest is an opportunity for Queensland students from Prep to Grade 12 to have their scientific work judged for awards and prizes.